eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/right_pane_config.rst

 Panel Layout
 ============

-The panel has two fixed elements at the top that are always visible when a pane is selected or a creation flow is active.
+The panel has a fixed header at the top that is always visible when a pane is selected or a creation flow is active.

 **Header bar**

 Shows the label *PANEL CONFIGURATION* and a close button on the right.

-**Pane type switcher**

-A row of buttons labelled **Stats**, **Topic**, **Spy**, **IDL**, **Image**, and **Pub** lets you switch which type of pane the panel is configuring.
-The active type is highlighted in blue.

-When a pane is already selected, clicking a different type button switches the configuration form shown in the panel so you can preview the creation options for that type.
-The pane in the workspace is not affected until you confirm by clicking the create button.
-At that point the original pane is replaced in its cell.
-Clicking the current pane's own type button at any time returns to its live configuration.

-Below the type switcher, the content area shows the configuration form specific to the selected pane type and its current mode.
+Below the header, the content area shows the configuration form specific to the open pane type and its current mode.

 .. _right_pane_config_modes: